 A federal law passed a few years ago guarantees your right to access all types of mental health treatments, including psychotherapy.
 And the Affordable Care Act has expanded that access, even to people who previously couldn’t afford insurance.

 Why should you bother with psychotherapy if you have depression?
-Well, the new study found that 4 out of 5 people suffering from moderate to severe depression (Hamilton rating scale score of 22 or higher) experienced full recovery when treated with cognitive behavioral therapy (CBT) and antidepressant medication.1 If you have mild depression, medication performed apparently just as well as the combined approach.
+Well, the new study found that 4 out of 5 people suffering from moderate to severe depression (Hamilton rating scale score of 22 or higher) experienced full recovery when treated with cognitive behavioral therapy (CBT) and antidepressant medication. ((The study talks about “Beck’s model of cognitive therapy,” but this is the same as what we now refer to as simply cognitive behavioral therapy or CBT.))
+If you have mild depression, medication performed apparently just as well as the combined approach.

 As a side note, look at how long it takes people to recover from a single episode of depression.
 We all too often imagine people with depression taking a pill and feeling better a few weeks later.
 Yet the data show that even after a year and a half (18 months), only 50 percent of people are approaching full recovery from depression.
 And even with the gold standard combined treatment approach, we’re still at less than 80 percent of people recovering after 42 months (3 and a half years!).